-This time, the user is able to alter the contents of the configuration files to change the behaviour of the module.

-Assumed that the module has been correctly integrated into the system and a valid configuration file is reported, this tab shown in Figure 4-67 will present the list of module parameter (and values) grouped by module and simulation (sorted in execution order).
+In this tab, the user is able to alter the contents of the configuration files to change the behaviour of the module.
+Assuming that the module has been correctly integrated into the system and a valid configuration file is reported, this tab shown in Figure 4-67 will present the list of module parameter (and values) grouped by module and simulation (sorted in execution order).